mrmrw/OSCE-Timer/README.md

 # OSCE-Timer
-Timer for medical student OSCE exams
+Timer for UK medical student mock OSCE exams.
+Written in Python 3.

 There are two versions:
 One with pre-set timers, one with customiseable timers.